 - Sufficient ventilation is required when driving and when stationary.
 Unless other forms of ventilation are provided at least 50% of the windows must be able to be opened.
 Our sprinter van does not have any openable windows in the cargo area however we had a skylight and an exhaust fan to assist with ventilation.

 - Any AC electrical setup must be installed by a qualified electrician who will need to provide you with an Electrical Safety Certificate.
-Any DC electrical work can be done by yourself and will not require installation by an electrician.
+Any DC electrical work can be done by yourself and will not require installation by an electrician, just make sure it complies with Australian standards.
 However, if you’re not experienced with electrical circuits we would recommend discussing your electrical work with an electrical engineer or auto electrician to ensure your setup is safe.
 The electrician required for the AC electrical setup is a ‘standard electrician’ not an auto electrician.
 We struggled to find an electrician to provide this for us as many were booked out for months or were unwilling to assist as they had never worked on a motorhome before and were not comfortable doing so.
 Don’t feel disheartened if this is the case for you, we reached out to 20+ electricians and found one who was willing and happy to do the job.
 And although we didn’t end up going with one as we found someone else available sooner we had great success reaching out to marine/boat specialist electricians who were all willing to assist.

 - If gas is being used in the motorhome you must provide a gas compliance certificate.
 All gas operated appliances and gas containers must comply with Australian Standard AS 5601 – Gas Installations and must be installed by a qualified plumber.
 We did not include gas in our motorhome conversion to make things easier so I cannot provide any additional insight on getting this certificate.